jnorthrup/columnar/README.md

 ## description

-This is an idiomatic kotlin dataframe toolkit written from scratch to support data engineering tasks of any size dataset.
+This is an idiomatic kotlin dataframe toolkit to support data engineering tasks of any size collection of datasets.

 The primary focus of this toolkit is to support large data extractions using function assignment and deferred reification instead of in-memory data manipulation